신뢰할 수 있는 글로벌 HR 에이전트 G-P Gia™를 소개합니다. Gia는 지금 베타 버전으로 사용하실 수 있습니다. 가입하고 무료로 이용하세요

 To learn more about what employees are looking for, interview local workers about their top benefits preferences.
 Pay attention to underserved offerings you could provide.

-3. Set your program offerings
+3. Set your program offerings.

 With the information you’ve gathered, begin designing a program that meets employee needs and the current market standards.
 Start by building in mandatory benefits, then add competitive supplemental provisions according to your budget.